 Cope up with Neuropathy Diabetes

-- Following suggestions can help you to manage neuropathy diabetes.
+The following suggestions can help you to manage neuropathy diabetes:

 - Take good care of feet especially for diabetic patients – Check your feet daily to see if there are any signs of blister or cuts.